 - Admire the recycled metalwork sculpture of a flock of geese

-We’ve been working with local reclaimed metal artist, Jason Lane to design a sculpture that would tell the story of the lesser white fronted goose as it migrates from artic Russia to Slimbridge.
-The sculpture of a flock of geese coming into land will be the focal point of Sir Peter Scott’s Goose Challenge.
+We’ve been working with local reclaimed metal artist, Jason Lane to design a sculpture that would tell the story of the lesser white fronted goose as it migrates from arctic Russia to Slimbridge.
+The sculpture of a flock of geese coming into land is the focal point of Sir Peter Scott’s Goose Challenge.
+One of the geese will have mechanical wings that visitors can move by turning a wheel - this aspect of the artwork is due to be finished in September.